West Jefferson Medical Center

 The West Jefferson Medical Center (West Jefferson) is a 419-bed community hospital located in Marrero, Louisiana, United States.
-It is located just 15 minutes from Downtown New Orleans in a region known as the Westbank.
+It is located 15 minutes from Downtown New Orleans in a region known as the Westbank.
 Established in 1956, West Jefferson Medical Center is situated near vast industrial and maritime corridors and offers a full set of medical services in the Westbank region of Jefferson, Plaquemines, and St. Charles Parishes.
 The hospital is a part of the LCMC Health System.

-Creation and Development
+Creation and development

 Following World War II, Jefferson Parish experienced exponential population growth, doubling from 1940 to 1950, and then doubling again from 1950 to 1960.
 In 1956, there were no hospitals in Jefferson Parish and the hospitals in neighboring New Orleans were only accessible from the West Bank by ferry across the Mississippi River.